eqasim-org/eqasim-switzerland/presentation_mode_choice.md

 3.  **Calibrates** the model to match target mode shares.
 4.  **Predicts** transportation mode choices using a state-of-the-art Discrete Mode Choice framework.
 5.  **Integrates** seamlessly into the broader synthetic population pipeline.

+## 8. Possible issues
+1. If you encounter an OOM (Out of Memory) error, it means the tours DataFrame is too large.
+You might want to perform mode choice in batches.
+To do this, specify `num_tour_batches` in the config file as a high number based on your memory size (10, 50, ...).
+This will divide the tours into that number of chunks and process mode choice batch by batch in series.
+It is already efficient, but do not attempt to parallelize this part, because it cannot be made parallel due to the code's organization.
+Polars already handles parallelism internally when performing its operations.